 Dreama Plybon Love

-Dreama is originally from Rocky Mount, Virginia and is currently completing a Master’s degree in Biblical Counseling from Faith Bible Seminary.
-She is serving as a part-time intern to support BRCC staff and complete supervised counseling hours.
+Dreama is originally from Rocky Mount, Virginia and is currently completing a Master’s Degree in Biblical Counseling from Faith Bible Seminary.
+She has completed her internship with BRCC and continues serving in our Roanoke and Christiansburg offices.

-Todd graduated from Roanoke College with a Bachelor’s degree in Sociology and from Southwestern Baptist Theological Seminary with a Master of Divinity.
-He has worked in both secular and Christian counseling settings, and his experience includes inner-city ministry, treatment foster care, prison counseling, anger management counseling, substance abuse, and family counseling.
+Todd graduated from Roanoke College with a Bachelor’s Degree in Sociology and from Southwestern Baptist Theological Seminary with a Master of Divinity.
+He is an ordained minister and has worked in both secular and Christian counseling settings, and his experience includes inner-city ministry, treatment foster care, prison counseling, anger management counseling, substance abuse, and family counseling.
 He was ordained in 1989 in Fort Worth, Texas.